Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 Repercussion in The Canterbury Tales

-Many of the tales in Geoffrey Chaucer’s The Canterbury Tales focus on the theme of payback.
-The payback theme is often used when one character feels wronged either by another character or another character’s tale.
-Then, more often than not, in the following tale the character who felt wronged in some way will take judgment into his or her own hands by telling their own tale in a way that avenges their hurt feelings or slandered estate.
+Then, more often than not, in the following tale, the character who felt wronged in some way will take judgment into their own hands by telling their own tale in a way that avenges their hurt feelings or slandered estate.
 While this childish form of quarrel rarely reveals anything aside from the characters’ inner morality, it still does so in an openly suggestive way.
 What then would happen if a character told a tale and did not receive a payback tale?

 Tales of Deception